 Online Master of Nonprofit Leadership and Management

-The Master of Nonprofit Leadership and Management focuses on teaching students how to create positive change in communities around the world.
-In this nonprofit management and leadership degree, you’ll gain the knowledge and skills needed for key leadership positions in the nonprofit world, such as fundraising and volunteer management.
+Arizona State University’s Master of Nonprofit Leadership and Management focuses on creating and advancing positive change in communities around the world.
+This specialized online degree equips you with the skills needed to pursue a variety of leadership positions within the nonprofit sector, such as roles in fundraising, advocacy and volunteer management.

 Quick facts